reshma12393/thinkpalm-agentai-AgentOpsMonitor-TeamZeta-BackendDev/README.md

 After a successful run (sync or async completion path), the backend **indexes** the outcome into `**dataset_patterns`** for future `**memory_retrieve**` steps.

 ---

+## ML Advisor chatbot

+AutoML Arena ships with a **floating ML Advisor chatbot** (bottom-right of the UI) backed by the `POST /api/v1/chat` endpoint in `src/backend/app/services/chat_assistant.py`.
+It answers two kinds of questions: **general ML guidance** (e.g. *which algorithm fits a small, imbalanced, tabular dataset?* — Random Forest vs XGBoost vs linear trade-offs, evaluation, overfitting, imbalance) and **questions about the active run**, because the browser automatically attaches a compact `run_context` (EDA, metrics, debate excerpt, judge reasoning) to each message.
+Replies are constrained to a **summary style of at most 4 sentences**, enforced by the system prompt and a server-side sentence clamp so outputs stay tight and cite real numbers from `run_context` rather than invented ones.
+The advisor reuses the same OpenRouter model as the other agents via `get_chat_model()`; if `OPENROUTER_API_KEY` is not set, it returns a short “not configured” message instead of failing, and the rest of the app works unchanged.
+Chat history persists in `localStorage` only (no server storage), and the panel header shows whether the advisor is *Connected to this run* or in *General guidance* mode.

+---